 Surgeons have achieved dramatic results with bariatric surgeries.

-Bariatric surgeries do not only result in weight loss but also improve most of the metabolic abnormalities including diabetes, hypertension, and dyslipidemias.
+Bariatric surgeries do not only result in weight loss but also improve most metabolic abnormalities including diabetes, hypertension, and dyslipidemias.

 What are the complications of diabesity?